sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/mwaa-setup.rst

          :alt: mwaa
          :width: 60%

-      .. note:: Make sure that ARN role attached should have ``Maximum session duration``, as its being used for Log capturing etc..
+      .. note:: Make sure that ARN role attached should have ``Maximum session duration``, as its being used for Log capturing etc.

+      `Click here <https://docs.aws.amazon.com/mwaa/latest/userguide/access-policies.html#full-access-policy>`_ to get more details on role needed for Amazon MWAA API access.

 #.
 Choose Next.